Cubs vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Cubs Recent Betting Performance

-- The Cubs have played as the favorite in four of their past 10 games and have gone 3-1 in those contests.
+- The Cubs have played as the favorite in four of their past 10 games and won three of those contests.

-- When it comes to hitting the over, the Cubs and their opponents are 6-4-0 in their last 10 games with a total.
+- In their last 10 games with a total, the Cubs and their opponents have failed to hit the over five times.

-- Sportsbooks have not set a spread for any of the Cubs' last 10 games.
-In three consecutive games, Chicago and its opponent have topped the over/under, with the average total established by sportsbooks in that span being 8.5 runs.

 Cubs Betting Records & Stats

-- The Cubs have won seven of the 10 games they were listed as the moneyline favorite this season (70%).
+- The Cubs have a 7-3 record in games they were favored on the moneyline (winning 70% of those games).

-- Chicago has played in five games as moneyline favorites with odds of -125 or shorter and won each of them.
+- Chicago has an 8-4 record (winning 66.7% of its games) when playing as moneyline favorites of -110 or shorter.

-- The Cubs have an implied moneyline win probability of 55.6% in this game.
+- The Cubs have an implied moneyline win probability of 52.4% in this matchup.

 - The Cubs have not had a spread set for a game this season.